 Arrow Basics: Parts of An Arrow

 Arrows seem like simple things until you're trying to decide which is the best for hunting or target practice.
 Then the range of options and the numerous differences between one arrow and another make the choice much more difficult.
-Since there is so much confusion out there about arrow parts and how they work together, we thought putting together this guide might help novice archers understand the differences and how to choose the best arrows.
+Since there is so much confusion out there about arrow parts and how they work together, we thought putting together this guide might help novice archers understand the differences and how to choose the best arrows before their next hunting trip.
 Even experienced hunters can benefit from learning about the different parts of an arrow to select the best arrows for hunting and for target practice.

 What are the Different Parts of an Arrow?